 - Scholarship recipients will be chosen by the Mulcahy Scholarship Committee, who will review, and score all submitted applications.

-- Applicants will be required to participate in an interview before the Scholarship Committee in mid-May 2022 and applicants will be contacted in advance.
+- Applicants will be required to participate in an interview before the Scholarship Committee in February 2023 and applicants will be contacted in advance.

 - Scholarship award amounts are at the discretion of the Scholarship Committee and will be paid directly to the educational institution in the student's name.